-Freezing cookie dough is a fantastic idea (and a great gift idea, as well!) because it allows you to have fresh-baked cookies without a lot of fuss.
-Granted, it’s not AS fast as freezing cookies that you’ve already baked, but it’s still a great method!
+Freezing cookie dough is a fantastic idea (and a great gift idea, as well!) because it allows you to have fresh-baked cookies without much fuss.
+Granted, it’s not AS fast as freezing cookies you’ve already baked, but it’s still a great method!

 Tips for freezing cookie dough:

 - Place dough by balls onto a cookie sheet and put the sheet into the freezer.
-When the balls freeze store them in freezer bags.
-Think about putting only 1/2 a dozen in a bag at a time to make a fast snack option for the kids after-school!
+When the balls freeze, store them in freezer bags.
+Think about putting only 1/2 a dozen in a bag to make a fast snack for the kids after-school!
 No need to thaw before baking!

-- Don’t try freezing cookie dough that is made with mostly egg whites (such as a meringue cookie), they won’t freeze properly.
+- Don’t try freezing cookie dough made with mostly egg whites (such as a meringue cookie), as they won’t freeze properly.

-- Remove as much of the air as possible in your freezer bag for best possible cookies later on.
+- Remove as much air as possible in your freezer bag for the best cookies later.